PyConPL/Book/2017/workshops/pytest_parametric_tests/text.md

 repetitively in multiple tests.
 In that case, you might want to create a _fixture_ - something that's needed for multiple tests to operate.

-Fixture can be created a s a simple function with a decorator:
+Fixture can be created as a simple function with a decorator:

 ```python
 @pytest.fixture